mootools/mootools-core/Docs/Request/Request.HTML.md

 	el.load('some/request/uri');

 ### Getter

 Returns either the previously set Request.HTML instance or a new one with default options.

 #### Syntax:

-	el.get('load', url);
+	el.get('load', options);

 #### Arguments:

-1. url - (*string*) The URL to associate the Request.HTML instance with.
-2. options - (*objectl, optional) The Request.HTML options.
+1. options - (*object, optional) The Request.HTML options.
 If these are passed in, a new instance will be generated, regardless of whether or not one is set.

 #### Returns: